 Brushes or rags?
 Spray or wipe?
-The application method matters as much as the finish itself.
-Here’s when to use each approach.
+The application method matters as much as the finish itself, and I see people get tripped up on this all the time.
+Here’s when to use each approach, based on what’s actually worked for me in the shop.

 Brushing

 Best for: Thick finishes like polyurethane, varnish, and paint.
-Vertical surfaces where drips are a concern.
+Also great for vertical surfaces where drips are a concern — you’ve got more control with a brush than anything else.

-Tip: Use natural bristle brushes for oil-based finishes, synthetic for water-based.
-Load the brush properly – dip one-third of the bristle length, tap off excess against the inside of the can.
+My tip: Use natural bristle brushes for oil-based finishes, synthetic for water-based.
+Load the brush properly — dip about one-third of the bristle length, then tap off excess against the inside of the can.
+Don’t wipe it across the rim; that creates bubbles.
+I made that mistake for years before someone showed me the right way.

 Wiping

 Best for: Oil finishes, wipe-on poly, thinned varnishes.
-Great for complex shapes with lots of detail.
+This is my go-to method for complex shapes with lots of detail where a brush would pool in the crevices.

-Tip: Use lint-free cotton rags or old t-shirts.
-Apply liberally, let sit a few minutes, wipe off excess.
-Multiple thin coats beat one thick one.
+My tip: Use lint-free cotton rags or old t-shirts.
+Apply liberally, let sit a few minutes, then wipe off excess.
+Multiple thin coats beat one thick one every single time.
+I can’t stress this enough — thinner is better with wipe-on application.

 Spraying

-Best for: Large flat surfaces, production work, lacquer and shellac, getting into intricate details quickly.
+Best for: Large flat surfaces, production work, lacquer and shellac, and getting into intricate details quickly.
+When I’m finishing a whole set of cabinet doors, spraying is the only way that makes sense.

-Tip: HVLP sprayers reduce overspray but require thinning most finishes.
-Practice on scrap first – spray technique takes time to develop.
+My tip: HVLP sprayers reduce overspray but you’ll need to thin most finishes to get them through the gun.
+Practice on scrap first — spray technique takes real time to develop.
+My first few attempts looked like a toddler did them.
+It gets better, I promise.

 Pouring and Spreading

-Tip: Work in a dust-free, level environment.
-Use a propane torch (carefully) to pop bubbles before the finish sets.
+My tip: Work in a dust-free, level environment.
+Use a propane torch (carefully!) to pop bubbles before the finish sets.
+I keep a small torpedo level on hand to check the surface before pouring.
+Uneven surfaces mean uneven finish thickness.

 The Bottom Line

+That’s what makes finish application endearing to us woodworking nerds — there’s no single best method, only the right method for each situation.
 Match the method to the finish and the project.
 Simple pieces do fine with rags.
 Complex carvings often need spray.
 Flat tabletops can handle anything.
-There’s no single best method – only the right method for each situation.
+Once you’ve used each method a few times, you’ll develop an instinct for what works best.
+Trust that instinct.